acmbpdc/openlib.cs/README.md

 # OpenLib.cs

 OpenLib.cs is a collaborative project to make textbooks, references, solution manuals and other resources freely available for students who are currently pursuing the following courses (or their equivalents) at university.
 As an open project, any member of the community can contribute his/her share to build an index of computer science references across the web.
+This is a temporary line.

 ## Course Navigation